 So by now hopefully we’ve made our case as to why hiring a great photographer is so important for your wedding.
 Now let’s dive into a few quick tips to make sure you get the experience and the photos you want!

 Timing is everything when it comes to wedding planning, so you don’t want to book too early and you certainly don’t want to book too late.
 The best photographers get snatched up quickly, especially if you’re planning a wedding during peak dates.
 So if you can, we recommend securing your photographer 9-12 months before the big day.
 This allows you a better chance of getting who you want on the date you need, and plenty of time to consult with your photographer to make sure you both have the same vision for your day.
+So if you’re in the process of planning your wedding and trying to determine what you truly need and what you can maybe go without, we encourage you to take note of a few tips we’d like to share.

 Once again, photography isn’t something you want to skimp on.
 If you reduce the budget on your cake or seating cards, hardly anyone will notice and they certainly won’t remember in a week.
 However, if you choose to save money on photography and purchase the smallest package you will notice and you’ll probably regret it.
 Talk with your photographer about the details of your wedding and what’s most important to you to create the best package that will ensure you get all the photos you want without blowing your budget.